DEBATE OVER IRB and Action Research

-All universities set up review boards to oversee the research done by researchers and graduate students at their university.
+All universities set up review boards to oversee the research done by researchers and graduate students at their universities.
 This was done to protect research subjects and the university from claims of abuse in the name of research.
 Universities vary in the way they approach ethical issues in action research.
-Action research is done with co-researchers, not one subjects and is done over time, continually evolving.
+Action research is done with co-researchers, not subjects and is done over time, continually evolving.
 These aspects of action research do not fit with the assumptions of the traditional review process.
 Oversight of action research is sometimes reviewed through the formal channels of IRB, but it is also reviewed outside of the formal IRB review process, or through special committees of the IRB.

 8.7% Ethical issues for action research are handled outside of the formal university IRB process.

 8.7% There is a special process for IRB review of action research

 78.3% Action researchers submit once for IRB approval in the same way as for other forms of research

 4.3% Action Researchers need to submit designs for each cycle of action research

 1) Arguments for why IRB is not necessary for action research: